Welshy92/heritage-housing-analysis/README.md

   - ML: Predict House Prices.
   - Features that the model trained and importance.
   - Pipeline performance.displaying confusion matrix and classification report.

-- List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
-- Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)

 ## Unfixed Bugs